CS315TeamMember/Sprint2/README.md

 this project will be an extension of sprint 1.

-I think it might be helpful if we work in the "workspace" branch and when you're happy with your work you can send it to rough branch.
-Rough branch can be a place where we all review it and then we can agree to commit it to the main branch.
-Let me know what you guys think of this.
-Might be a little to complicated..
+I think it might be helpful if whenever you do any work you create your own branch maybe call it "Alex's progress".
+Then it might be a good idea if another person reviews it (agrees with the code) and then pulls it to main and deletes the "Alex's progress" branch.
+Let me know what you think